 - Use a uniform template for all content

-To find out more about searchability, templates, and functions, or how you and your colleagues can create an efficient content workflow, please get in touch with ComAround’s Customer Success Team.
+To find out more about searchability, templates, and functions in a knowledge base, or how you and your colleagues can create an efficient content workflow, please get in touch with ComAround’s Customer Success Team.
 We offer several courses in ComAround Knowledge™ as a tool and in work methods that seek to optimize the service desk’s workflow in order to increase the use of Self Service and raise the level of service provided to customers.

 Heléne Källgården, Customer Success Manager, ComAround